panasheMuriro/Blog-concept/README.md

 # Blog-concept

-This is a NodeJS application to simply demonstrate the concept behind the blog website.
-It uses the MongoDB database to store the blog posts written by the blogger.
-Only the blogger writes the blogs with special access.
+e blog concept is simply a NodeJS application to show the concept of a professional blog The owner of the blog is the one who is able to compose a post, the visitors of the page will only see a read-only blog

+# How it works
+The blogger opens  the app and type "/compose" at the end of the link <br>
+Compose a blog and publish it

+# Languages used
+NodeJS, CSS3, HTML5

+# Database
+MongoDB

-Screenshots of the App
+# Screenshots of the App

 ![b1](https://user-images.githubusercontent.com/60305441/92347459-c68acd00-f095-11ea-9c3e-d339e1c420b6.PNG)
 ![b2](https://user-images.githubusercontent.com/60305441/92347460-c68acd00-f095-11ea-8423-64c4c1a52af8.PNG)